anashraf002/Quantum-Lennard-Jones/README.md

-#Brookhaven National Laboratory ProjectIntegrated a pipeline for defect identification in real images using simulated batches
+# Brookhaven National Laboratory Project
-Using quantum algorithm to calculate lennard jones potential with harmonic oscillators
+Integrated a pipeline for defect identification in real images using simulated batches Using quantum algorithm to calculate lennard jones potential with harmonic oscillators

 I had the following goals: